LINOSNCHENA/FullStack-DataTable/README.md

-# Full Stack- that has Data-Table frontend
+# Full Stack- using data data in the frond end

 This API has several options of front-end posibilities that can be applied.
 In this case we are provided with several verson. we shall attemp tot use several front-ends on the same backend.
 The following would be used in here;